A Bug's Life: Plot

 Flik travels to "the city", a heap of trash under a trailer.
-Happening upon the aftermath of a chaotic bar fight, Flik mistakes a troupe of jobless Circus Bugs for the warrior bugs he seeks.
+Flik mistakes a troupe of jobless Circus Bugs for the warrior bugs he seeks.
 The bugs, in turn, mistake Flik for a talent agent, and agree to travel with him back to Ant Island.
-During a welcome ceremony upon their arrival, the Circus Bugs and Flik discover their mutual misunderstandings.
+During a welcome ceremony after their arrival, the Circus Bugs and Flik discover their mutual misunderstandings.
 The Circus Bugs attempt to leave, but are pursued by a nearby bird; while fleeing, they rescue Atta's younger sister Dot from the bird, gaining the ants' respect.
 At Flik's request, the Circus Bugs continue the ruse of being "warriors", thus enabling them to continue enjoying the ants' hospitality.
-Learning that Hopper fears birds inspires Flik to create a false bird to scare away the grasshoppers.
+Learning that Hopper fears birds inspires Flik to build a crewed ornithopter disguised as a bird to scare away the grasshoppers.
 Meanwhile, Hopper reminds his gang of the ants' superior numbers, warning them the ants will rebel if not kept in line.

 The ants finish constructing the fake bird.
-During the subsequent celebration, the Circus Bugs' old boss, P.T.
-Flea, arrives, seeking to rehire them.
-The ants, angered to learn that Flik lied to them, exile him and the Circus Bugs, and desperately attempt to gather food for a new offering.
-Hopper returns and sees the mediocre offering; he takes over the island, and demands the ants' own winter food supply, planning to execute the Queen afterward.
+During the subsequent celebration, the Circus Bugs' old supervisor, P.T.
+Flea, arrives, seeking to rehire them and blowing their cover; the ants exile Flik and the Circus Bugs, and desperately try gathering food for a new offering.
+Hopper returns, sees the mediocre offering, and takes over the island.
+He then demands the ants' own winter food supply, planning to execute the Queen afterward.
 Overhearing the plan, Dot persuades Flik and the Circus Bugs to return to Ant Island.

 After the Circus Bugs distract the grasshoppers long enough to rescue the Queen, Flik deploys the bird.
 It initially fools the grasshoppers, but P.T., who is also fooled, sets the bird on fire.
-Realizing the deception, Hopper has Flik publicly beaten to teach the ants a lesson, proclaiming that the ants are lowly life forms who live to serve the grasshoppers.
-Flik asserts that Hopper actually fears the colony, because he has always known what they are capable of.
-This inspires the ants and the Circus Bugs to fight back against the grasshoppers, driving all but Hopper away.
+Realizing the deception, Hopper has Flik publicly beaten and proclaims the ants are lowly life forms who live only to serve the grasshoppers.
+Flik asserts Hopper actually fears the colony, because he has always known what they are capable of.
+This inspires the ants and the Circus Bugs to fight back against the grasshoppers, driving all but Hopper and his brother Molt away.

 The ants shove Hopper into the circus cannon to shoot him off of the island, but rain suddenly begins to fall.
 In the ensuing chaos, Hopper frees himself from the cannon and abducts Flik.
-The Circus Bugs and Atta pursue, with the latter catching up to Hopper and rescuing Flik.
-Flik lures Hopper to the real bird's nest; believing the bird is another fake, Hopper taunts it, until it grabs him and feeds him to its chicks.
+The Circus Bugs and Atta pursue, with the latter catching up to Hopper and rescuing Flik, who lures Hopper to the real bird's nest.
+Believing the bird is another fake, Hopper taunts it, until it grabs him and feeds him to its chicks.

 With the anthill now at peace, Flik improves his inventions to help gather food for the ants.
-He and Atta become a couple, and send Hopper's affable brother Molt and a few ants to help P.T. and the Circus Bugs on their new tour.
-Atta and Dot become the new Queen and Princess, respectively.
-The ants congratulate Flik as a hero, and bid a fond farewell to the circus troupe.
+Flik and Atta become a couple, and proceed to send Hopper's affable brother Molt and a few ants to help P.T. and the Circus Bugs on their new tour.
+Atta and Dot become the new Queen and Princess.
+The ants celebrate their victory and congratulate Flik as a hero.
+They then bid a fond farewell to the circus troupe.